Raymond Antrobus

-Raymond Antrobus is a British poet, educator and writer who has been performing poetry since 2007.
+Raymond Antrobus (born 1986) is a British poet, educator and writer who has been performing poetry since 2007.
 In March 2019, he won the Ted Hughes Award for new work in poetry.
 In May 2019, Antrobus became the first poet to win the Rathbones Folio Prize for his collection The Perseverance, praised by chair of the judges as "an immensely moving book of poetry which uses his deaf experience, bereavement and Jamaican-British heritage to consider the ways we all communicate with each other."
 Antrobus was elected a Fellow of the Royal Society of Literature in 2020.

 Biography

 Early years

-Raymond Antrobus was born in Hackney, East London, to an English mother and a Jamaican father who in the 1960s had immigrated to England to work.
+Raymond Antrobus was born in 1986 in Homerton Hospital, Hackney, East London, England, to an English mother and a Jamaican father who in the 1960s had immigrated to England to work.
 As a young child, Antrobus was thought to have learning difficulties, until his deafness was discovered when he was six years old.
 Speaking of his early years, he has said:

 "My dad had a really deep voice, so I never struggled hearing him.
 His presence was a huge thing for me – being able to lie on his chest and feel his vibrations as he would read the story, there was a dimension of comfort and closeness in that.

 My parents would often read to me.
 My mum would read a William Blake poem and we'd talk about it.
 My dad would read poems to me by Linton Kwesi Johnson.
 He put a poem called The Song of the Banana Man by Evan Jones on my bedroom wall and my mum put William Blake's London on my wall.
 They both had a passion for poetry."

+Antrobus's father had been born in rural Jamaica, one of seven brothers, and at the age of three had been sent to live with an aunt in Kingston, then after his own father had moved to England, he was sent for and settled there, meeting Antrobus's mother at a squatters' party in London.
+Though separating from her early on, Antrobus's father remained living locally.